Plavit/FashionEncoder/docs/UserDocumentation.md

 ### 2. Build the TFRecord Datasets

-We have prepaited scripts to build the datasets in the `bin` folder.
+We have prepared scripts to build the datasets in the `bin` folder.
 You can execute the following commands to build the corresponding datasets:
 - `bin/build_mp.sh`
 - `bin/build_mp_images.sh`
 - `bin/build_po.sh`